tashviii/ODT2026-ProjectManagementTemplate/README.md

 ## 10.4 Pseudocode

 `START
   clear both matrices
-  wait 1 second
-  reset all debounce timers
+  reset board to 8x8 empty grid
+  reset score to 0
-  pick random cur_block, next_block
+  pick random cur_block and next_blk
-  show cur_block in preview (white) block_active = False
+  show cur_block on game board (white cursor) show next_blk on preview matrix (white)`

-LOOP
+`MAIN LOOP
-  IF block_active is False:
-    IF any direction button pressed:
-      find first free position on board
-      IF no free position: GAME OVER
-      set cursor to free position
-      block_active = True
-      show next_block in preview immediately
-      draw board with white cursor ghost
+  render preview matrix with next_blk render game board with cur_block as white cursor`

-  IF block_active is True:
-    read buttons
-    IF up/down/left/right pressed:
-      calculate new cursor position within bounds
-      IF position changed: redraw board with cursor
+  `IF up pressed AND top of block not at row 0:
+    cursor_y -= 1`

+  `IF down pressed AND bottom of block not at row 7:
+    cursor_y += 1`

+  `IF left pressed AND left edge of block not at col 0:
+    cursor_x -= 1`

+  `IF right pressed AND right edge of block not at col 7:
+    cursor_x += 1`

-    IF place pressed:
+  `IF place pressed:
-      IF block_fits at cursor:
+    IF block_fits(cur_block, cursor_x, cursor_y):
-        write block to board in current colour check and clear lines
+      write cur_block into board array in current colour score += 1
-        IF lines cleared: flash green LED
-        load next_block as cur_block
-        pick new next_block
-        block_active = False
-        IF no valid position for cur_block: GAME OVER show cur_block in preview
+      redraw board`

+      find all completed rows and columns
+      IF any found:
+        blink those cells twice
+        remove them from board
+        score += 10 per line cleared
         redraw board

-  GAME OVER:
-    flash red LED
+        flash green LED twice

+      cur_block = next_blk
+      next_blk = new random block
+      reset cursor to (0, 0)

+      normalise cur_block offsets to start at (0,0) scan all 64 positions on board for valid placement IF no valid position found:
+        GAME OVER
+      ELSE:
+        update preview with new next_blk
+        continue loop

+    ELSE (block does not fit at cursor): brief red LED flash as warning
+      do nothing — player must move cursor first

+  `wait 25ms
+  repeat loop`

+`GAME OVER
-    clear both matrices
+  blink both matrices three times flash red LED five times clear both matrices print final score
+  IF score > high_score:
+    update high_score
+    print new high score message
+  ELSE:
+    print better luck next time
-    wait 3 seconds
+  wait 5 seconds
-    restart`
+  restart from START`

 ---